devgateway/www.developmentgateway.org/_posts/2011-03-31-government-of-southern-sudan-teams-up-with-development-gateway-to-improve-aid-information.md

 old_path: news/government-southern-sudan-teams-development-gateway-improve-aid-information-management
 title: Government of Southern Sudan teams up with Development Gateway to improve aid information management
-lede: The Government of Southern Sudan (GoSS) recently chose to implement Development Gateway’s Aid Management Program, with financing from UNDP.
+excerpt: The Government of Southern Sudan (GoSS) recently chose to implement Development Gateway’s Aid Management Program, with financing from UNDP.
 Through a combination of technical support and institutional strengthening activities, the Aid Management Program helps governments build capacity for managing information on development